Last Updated September 24, 2023

 • Notes: Researchers are advised to administer the peptide at least 90 minutes after the last meal in the evening.
 Do not exceed 2mg/daily.

-Tesamorelin dose for cognition
+Tesamorelin Dose for Cognition

 For cognition, studies have found success using the following dose of tesamorelin [14]: